bob-friedman/ai-game-learning-rl/README.md

 ![Robotron Clone Screenshot](docs/images/screenshot_1_robotron.png)

 Robotron Clone is a fast-paced multi-directional shooter inspired by the classic arcade game Robotron: 2084.
 Players must survive waves of hostile robots while rescuing remaining humans.
 The game emphasizes quick reflexes and strategic movement in a chaotic, high-intensity environment.
+A diagnostic log file is exported at the end of each game session to facilitate analysis of the underlying AI model.

 ### Gameplay